JuliaPy/SymPy.jl/examples/tutorial.md

 top/bottom
 ```

-(This might make math faculty a bit upset but is in line with student thinking.)
+(This might make math faculty a bit upset, but it is in line with student thinking.)

 However, expanded terms are not factored, then canceled: